 In the Housing and Planning Act (May 2016) the Government set out its intention to introduce a statutory Brownfield Register and a new permission in principle route to full planning permission.
 The Brownfield Land Register Regulations came into force in March 2017, and require every Local Planning Authority to prepare and maintain a register of brownfield land which is suitable for residential development.
-This must be made publicly available by 31 December 2017.

 The Brownfield Register will be in two parts.
 Part 1 is an up to date, comprehensive list of all brownfield sites within Sheffield that are suitable for housing, including sites both with and without planning permission.
 Part 1 of the register can be downloaded in the format required by the regulations.
-Alternatively it can be viewed on the map.
+Alternatively it can be viewed on our interactive map.

 Part 2 of the register can be used to grant planning permission in principle (PiP) to a sub-set of sites from Part 1.
 Before a site can be granted permission in principle, we would need to follow statutory consultation and publicity procedures as set out in the Town and Country Planning (Permission in Principle) Order 2017.
 No sites are currently proposed for inclusion in Part 2 of the register.

-The definition of Brownfield, previously developed, land can be found in Annex 2 of the National Planning Policy Framework.
+The definition of Brownfield (previously developed) land can be found in Annex 2 of the National Planning Policy Framework.